-- Commercial Court claim for €300m (now settled) for sums owing pursuant to a contract for repair and upgrade works to an FPSO, led by Luke Parsons Q.C.
+- Commercial Court claim for €300m for sums owing pursuant to a contract for repair and upgrade works to an FPSO, led by Luke Parsons Q.C.

 Caroline undertakes a variety of work in the commodities field and has experience of a broad range of commodities dispute.
 Her recent cases include the following:

 - Mena Energy DMCC v Hascol Petroleum Ltd EWHC 262 (Comm): Claim for damages in the Commercial Court in respect of the repudiation of two contracts for the sale of fuel oil / gas oil, the issues arising included whether or not binding contracts were concluded (and, if so, on what terms) and a counterclaim based on alleged wrongful presentation of documents pursuant to the associated letter of credit.
-The quantum issues (due to be determined in January 2018) extend to whether or not the claimant ought to have hedged its losses in mitigation.
-Caroline is led by Simon Rainey Q.C.
+The quantum issues extended to whether or not the claimant ought to have hedged its losses in mitigation.
+Caroline was led by Simon Rainey Q.C.

 - Advising a leading producer of iron ore pellets as regards the correct construction of a long term iron ore supply agreement, in particular its pricing provisions based on various indices and prevailing market practice.

 Caroline has extensive experience of the full-range of shipbuilding disputes and is well-versed in their complex legal and technical aspects.
-She is regularly instructed by a number of different shipyards (predominantly based in China and Korea) and has worked regularly with Lionel Persey Q.C. and James Turner Q.C. in particular in this field over the last few years.
+She is regularly instructed by a number of different shipyards (predominantly based in China and Korea) and has particular experience of drafting detailed claim and defence submissions and advising in relation to complex contractual and technical issues in this area.
 Her current and previous experience includes the following:

-- Acting for the Buyers (led by Richard Jacobs Q.C.) in an LMAA arbitration in respect of the cancellation of a shipbuilding contract in respect of a semi-submersible drilling vessel.
+- Acting for the Buyers (led by Richard Jacobs Q.C.) in another LMAA arbitration in respect of the cancellation of a shipbuilding contract in respect of a semi-submersible drilling vessel.